Network Geometry

-From a network science perspective, a step forward has been made in~\cite{wu2015emergent,bianconi2015complex_quantum_network_manifolds,bianconi2016network,bianconi2017emergent,mulder2018network} by defining models of growing random graphs with simplicial complexes as fundamental building blocks.
-Interestingly, in a wide range of parameters, these models lead to an effective preferential attachment and, thus, heterogeneous degree distributions~\cite{bianconi2015complex_quantum_network_manifolds}.
-Besides, the growth process can be mapped into a tree, inducing an emergent hyperbolic geometry in the resulting graphs~\cite{bianconi2017emergent}.
-Formulating networks in terms of simplicial complexes also allows the application of persistent homology methods~\cite{aktas2019persistence} boosting the field of Topological Data Analysis~\cite{patania2017topological} in algebraic topology.
-Persistent homology relies on a filtration of the simplicial complex to measure topological features that recur over multiple scales and are thus more likely to represent true features of the underlying space.
-It has been applied to a variety of problems, including spreading processes on networks~\cite{taylor2015topological} and the detection of geometric structure in neural activity~\cite{giusti2015clique}.

-While the results on observable and latent geometries of networks are well established, the geometry of network-driven processes is in its infancy, with promising theoretical developments and important applications to different fields.
-From the global spread of rumors and opinions in socio-technical systems to the global spread of innovations and epidemics, combining dynamics with the self-similar structure of complex networks and their latent geometry results in heterogeneous processes which cannot be easily understood when investigated in the Euclidean space where they are often embedded.
+{\bf \em Dynamic geometry of network processes.} While the results on observable and latent geometries of networks are well established, the geometry of network-driven processes is in its infancy, with promising theoretical developments and important applications to different fields.
+From the global spread of rumors and opinions in socio-technological systems to the global spread of innovations and epidemics, combining dynamics with the self-similar structure of complex networks and their latent geometry results in heterogeneous processes which cannot be easily understood when investigated in the Euclidean space where they are often embedded.
 However, when the same dynamical processes are analyzed through the lens of the geometries they induce, one often discovers simple and elegant arguments to better understand the complex spatio-temporal patterns observed in a broad spectrum of complex systems.
-These results make geometries induced by network-driven processes perhaps the most suitable frameworks for a range of practical applications, from predicting the time course of dynamics for forecasting and control of spreading processes to locating their origin.
+These results make the geometry induced by network-driven processes perhaps the most suitable framework for several practical applications, ranging from predicting the time course of dynamics for forecasting and control of spreading processes to locating their origin.
 Indeed, diffusion geometry defines a class of models that have the desirable advantage of being mathematically tractable and can be easily interpreted.\\